 The "Happy Birthday to You" song has been at the center of an ongoing legal battle over the rights to the lyrics and music.
 In 2013, a group of musicians and filmmakers who were billed for using "Happy Birthday to You" filed a lawsuit to challenge the song's exclusion from the public domain and to recoup the fees they had paid for its use.

 In September 2015, U.S District Judge George H. King ruled that the song's musical score had long been in the public domain and that music publisher Warner-Chappell did not own the copyright to the song's lyrics.
 In December 2015, a settlement — currently pending a judge's approval — was reached before the case went to trial.
-Although the details of the agreement were not disclosed, it implies the popular song will soon become available to perform for free.
+Although the details of the agreement were not disclosed, it implies the popular song is now available to perform for free.

 The rub is that Warner-Chappell has been collecting licensing fees and royalties from people who have used the song in commercial ventures since about 1988.
 With the ruling that the company did not own the copyright, it could potentially be liable to repay the monies it has collected for several decades, which reportedly have ranged into the low millions each year.